rcw5/tutorials/bike-touring-route-planning/README.md

 Either:

 - Connect device to the laptop via USB and use BaseCamp to transfer the files
-- Export the tracks as a GPX, plug in the Garmin GPS SD card and copy to the `Garmin/NewFiles` directory (at least on the Edge 1000).
+- Export the tracks as a GPX, plug in the Garmin device's SD card and copy to the `Garmin/NewFiles` directory (at least on the Edge 1000, it'll just be in the `Garmin/GPX` folder for an eTrex)

 ### Online - cycle.travel